d3-geomap/site/content/docs/map-properties.md

 #### projection - optional

 The map projection to be used.
 Defaults to `d3.geoNaturalEarth`.
-Can be selected from [core d3](https://github.com/d3/d3-geo/blob/master/README.md#projections) and extended [d3 geo projections](https://github.com/d3/d3-geo-projection).
+Other projections to use can be found in the [d3-geo](https://github.com/d3/d3-geo/blob/master/README.md#projections) and [d3-geo-projection](https://github.com/d3/d3-geo-projection) packages.

 #### rotate - optional